 We climbed mountains from Montana to Arizona to Virginia.
 She loved the outdoors.
 Her spirit for adventure was contagious.

 We first climbed rocks together when she was 4, at the White Tank Mountains in Arizona.
 I cradled her and guided her hands and feet.
 We climbed almost 20 feet together, found a really secure place for her to wait so I could climb down and take a picture.
 We went back and climbed it again when she was about 10, no help this time.

 She was so brave, even when she was little.
 She would jump from the top of a car, or some other high place, into my arms.
 She was so fearless and adventurous.

 When she was a baby, she called toilet paper, “pack”.
 I never understood that.
 She called a truck, “fuck”, which was always hilarious.
 One time we got her a picture frame that allowed a person to record a greeting.
 She said the cutest thing when she saw the picture of her.
-She said, “look at me, ain’t I cute?”
+She said, “look at me, ain’t I coot?”
 I had her say it again for the recording, but the first time was the best.
 I still can hear it plain as day in my mind.